Graduate Student Courses

 UA: LAW 672B

-Leadership in Legal Innovation provides an opportunity for students who have completed an entry-level i4J course to advance their legal innovation skills.
+Leadership in Legal Innovation provides an opportunity for Students who have completed an entry-level i4J course OR can demonstrate prior experience with qualitative and/or quantitative research methods and/or project management, are eligible to apply for Leadership in Legal Innovation to advance their legal innovation skills.
 Leadership students play an active role within i4J as a member of a research team.

 Opportunities to enroll in Leadership are shared with students in intro-level i4J courses during registration.